tdilauro/Simplified-wiki/MetadataLayer.md

-Every API has a different way of representing bibliographic metadata and licensing data.
+Every API has a different way of representing bibliographic metadata (facts about a book, like its title) and licensing data (facts about access to a book, like the number of patrons in its holds queue).
 The metadata layer abstracts away the differences between APIs, and hides the complexity of the underlying data model.

 When you learn something about a title in the collection, you need to